Lindenwood Lions: Move to NCAA

 As Lindenwood continued to upgrade and/or replace many of its sports facilities and add new programs, and have teams consistently ranked in the top of the NAIA and other respective sport organizations for non-NAIA sports, the interest in Lindenwood transitioning to the NCAA grew.
 In the early 2000s, the university explored options for at least a partial transition for several non-NAIA sports.
 On February 12, 2009, the Lindenwood University Board of Directors authorized the administration to begin the application process for NCAA Division II membership.
 For two years, Lindenwood would remain a member of the NAIA and Heart of America Athletic Conference.
 In 2012–2013, the school would be a provisional member of the NCAA.
 The fourth year, 2013–2014, the NCAA would vote to make Lindenwood an active member.

 On July 12, 2010, Lindenwood was accepted into NCAA Division II.
 Plans included moving all 21 sports that competed in NAIA to move to NCAA Division II along with the non-NAIA sports of field hockey, men's lacrosse, and women's lacrosse.
 Women's ice hockey and men's volleyball were selected by the university to compete in NCAA Division I, and all other sports would remain in their non-NCAA and non-NAIA sport organizations.
 With expectation of NCAA approval in June 2010 LU applied to join the Mid-America Intercollegiate Athletics Association (MIAA).
 Lindenwood was approved for membership into the MIAA on September 24, 2010, with the affiliation taking place in 2012–2013 school year for all 17 MIAA-sponsored sports.
 In addition men's volleyball joined the Midwestern Intercollegiate Volleyball Association (MIVA).
 In June 2011, the Western Intercollegiate Lacrosse Association (WILA) announced the addition of Lindenwood for men's and women's lacrosse.
 Lindenwood was admitted into the conference on November 11, 2011, and began conference play starting in the 2012–13 season.
 In July 2011, the university announced the addition of women's gymnastics as the 27th NCAA athletic program.
 The university successfully completed the transition process in 2013 and begins active membership status in the NCAA in the 2013–14 academic year.

 Effective July 1, 2019, Lindenwood became a member of the Great Lakes Valley Conference after seven years with the MIAA.
 On February 23, 2022, at a press conference at Robert F. Hyland Performance Arena, it was announced that Lindenwood University would move to NCAA Division I Athletics and join the Ohio Valley Conference.
+In early December 2023, the school announced that it would be cutting nine of its NCAA programs: men's lacrosse, men's and women's swimming and diving, men's tennis, men's indoor and outdoor track and field, men's wrestling, women's field hockey and women's gymnastics.